The Halo Collar first caught my eye in February of 2021 and before I knew it, it was spreading like wildfire.

 Does the Halo Collar really work?

-Is Halo dog collar worth the money?
+Is The Halo dog collar worth the money?

 Does the Halo Collar shock your dog?